apostrophecms/docs/docs/guide/contribution.md

 ### Suggest new guides, tutorials, and code recipes

-As the Apostrophe 3 documentation fills out the core team will be adding sections with short tutorials and "recipes" to accomplish common tasks that are more specific than the feature guides.
+As the ApostropheCMS documentation fills out the core team will be adding sections with short tutorials to accomplish common tasks that are more specific than the feature guides.
 These will include things like creating widgets that list pieces and configuring services to send emails from the app.
 [Let us know what you would like to see](https://github.com/apostrophecms/a3-docs/issues).

 The core team will get to as many as possible.
 Some may be better as blog posts or videos, but regardless your ideas will help guide the topics and priorities for documentation.